DSpace-Labs/DSpace-Docker-Images/tutorial.md

 - Windows 10 Powershell: ${PWD}
 - MacOS: "$(pwd)"

+Note: There are 2 options for starting your Docker images.
+- Option 1: will build Docker images individually (good for learning)
+- Option 2: using Docker Compose (this is easier)
 ---
-## Option 1: Using the Docker Command
+## 2A: Option 1: Using the Docker Command
----

 ### Create network for our DSpace components